LostInCompilation/PrettyOTA/README.md

 ### White-labeling

-If you want to white-label PrettyOTA (use a custom name and logo for commercial or private application), please contact me (marc.public.mail@gmail.com) for inquiries.
+If you want to white-label PrettyOTA (use a custom name and logo for commercial or private application), please **[contact me via E-Mail](mailto:marc.public.mail@gmail.com)** for inquiries.
 White-labeling is the only use case which is not free.

 ## Can I support you?